Campbellb/influence-inc-daily/README.md

 - optional: [api/dialout/route.ts](app/api/dialout/route.ts)

 The routes project a secure way to pass any required secrets or configuration directly to the Daily Bots API.
 Your `NEXT_PUBLIC_BASE_URL` must point to your `/api` route and passed to the `VoiceClient`.

-The routes are passed a `config` array and `services` map, which can be passed to the Daily Bots REST API, or modified securely.

-Daily Bots `https://api.daily.co/v1/bots/start` has some required properties, which you can read more about [here](https://docs.dailybots.ai/api-reference/endpoint/startBot).
-You must set:

-- `bot_profile`
-- `max_duration`
-- `config`
-- `services`
-- Optional, if using OpenAI: `api_keys`